sharon-kurant/biomed-multi-alignment/README.md

 ```

 ## Drug carcinogenicity prediction
 A [TDC task](https://tdcommons.ai/single_pred_tasks/tox/#carcinogens) of a binary classification.
-Given a drug SMILES string, predict whether it can cause carcinogens.
+Given a drug SMILES string, predict whether it can cause cancer.
 > A carcinogen is any substance, radionuclide, or radiation that promotes carcinogenesis, the formation of cancer.
 This may be due to the ability to damage the genome or to the disruption of cellular metabolic processes.

 ### Finetune